Collaborative Propagation on Multiple Instance Graphs for 3D Instance Segmentation with Single-point Supervision

-On top of random walk algorithm, we design a mechanism to encourage competitive interactions among instance graphs.
-Intuitively the idea is to suppress a point's activation score in the current graph if its scores in other instance graphs are relatively high.
+\paragraph{Cross-graph Competing Random Walks (CRW)} On top of the random walk algorithm, we design a mechanism to encourage competitive interactions among instance graphs, in Figure \ref{fig:CGCRW}.
+Intuitively, the idea is to suppress a point's activation score in the current graph if its scores in other instance graphs are relatively high.
 However, the level of repulsive effect needs to be well controlled.
-Otherwise, too strong repulsive effects are likely to distort the results from the previous random walk.
+Otherwise, too strong repulsive effects are likely to distort the results from the random walk.

-Based on the random walk results, we apply softmax function to every node score to adjust the probability distribution over $k$ instance graphs.
-Elements in score vector $b$ is re-scaled within the range of $[0,1]$.
-And the score values of the same positioned node on $k$ instance graphs are summed to $1$.
+Based on the random walk results, we apply a softmax function to every node score to adjust the probability distribution over the $K$ instance graphs.
+Elements in the score vector are re-scaled to the range of $[0,1]$, and the score values of the same positioned nodes on $K$ instance graphs are summed to $1$.

-where $b_{ij}$ denotes $i$-th node on $j$-th graph.
+where $b^{l(i)}$ denotes the score of the $i$-th node on $l$-th graph.
 In this simple manner, we bring repulsive interaction among instance graphs.
 A point that receives less competition from other instance graphs will be adjusted to a relatively higher score, and vice versa.

 Then, for each instance, we pick a fixed percentage $\theta$ (i.e. $50\%$) of newly predicted pseudo labels with high confidence to be updated as seeding points for the next iteration.
 The selection is based on the sorted node scores.
 Only unlabelled points can be considered as new seeding points.
-Our approach gradually groups relatively confident points into seed and performs a random walk step at each iteration.
+Our approach gradually groups relatively confident points into seeds and performs a random walk step at each iteration.